wlonk/arcadia/appendix/spells.rst

    afar in someone’s dreams, and by the mad or dying.
 -  A prison is an enticing thing to fairies, who know their occupants to be desperate, and they may offer the jailed a bargain for their freedom.
-The GM will tell you when your quarry is free.
+The Host will tell you when your quarry is free.
 -  Sympathetic connections tie you to the subject of the spell, for anyone with magical sensitivity to see.

-.. _spell--change-shape:

 A spell to change one's face
 ----------------------------